mjcross/pico_lib_onewire/README.md

 # OneWire library for the RPi Pico and Pico 2 'C' SDK
-A version of my OneWire driver from the RPi Pico examples repository packaged for easy inclusion as a CMake subdirectory.
+A version of my OneWire driver from the RPi Pico examples repository, packaged for easy inclusion in a CMake project.

 For a simple demonstration of how to use this libary see [pico_ds18b20_example](https://github.com/mjcross/pico_ds18b20_example).